programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Folium's algorithm does not handle data that has a few outlier values well.
 It divides the data range into an even number of 'bins' (specified in line 6 above).

-In this case, I specified 9 bins, so each bin will be about 38 units wide $$342 / 9 = 38$$.
+In this case, I specified 9 bins, so each bin will be about 38 units wide ($$342 / 9 = 38$$).

 * Bin 1 (0 - 38) will have almost all our data (since 75% of all all values are 5 or less).
 * Bin 2 (38-76) will have almost all the rest of the data, judging by the boxplot
 * Bin 3 (76-114) will have a handful of cases
-* Bin 4 (114-152) will have 2 case
+* Bin 4 (114-152) will have 2 cases
 * Bin 5 (152-190) will have 0 cases
 * Bin 6 (190-228) will have 1 case
 * Bins 7 and 8 (228-304) will have 0 cases
 * Bin 9 (304-342) will have 1 case

-Because the scale needs to cover ALL cases, when the vast majority of cases are in one or two bins, the map is not terribly informative.
+Because the scale needs to cover ALL cases, when the vast majority of cases are in one or two bins, the map is not terribly informative: bins 4-9 exist but represent only 4 counties.

-There are solutions to this problem, but none are ideal; some work better with some distributions of data than others and mapmakers may need to experiment to see what map works best for a given set of data.
+There are solutions to this problem, but none are ideal; some work better with some distributions of data than others.
+Mapmakers may need to experiment to see what map works best for a given set of data.

 ### Solution #1: Fisher-Jenks algorithm
-Folium allows users to pass a parameter to the choropleth algorithm that will automatically calculate "natural breaks" in the data; Folium's [documentation says](https://python-visualization.github.io/folium/modules.html?highlight=choro#folium.features.Choropleth) "this is useful when your data is uneavenly distributed."
+Folium allows users to pass a parameter to the choropleth algorithm that will automatically calculate "natural breaks" in the data; Folium's [documentation says](https://python-visualization.github.io/folium/modules.html?highlight=choro#folium.features.Choropleth) "this is useful when your data is unevenly distributed."

 Because the [jenkspy](https://pypi.org/project/jenkspy/) library is not part of Colab's standard collection of libraries, we will need to install it.